costarc/MSXPi/README.md

 password: raspberry

-Step 2: Copy all MSXPi commands from the latest release - <coming soon> or download each individual ommand from https://github.com/costarc/MSXPi/tree/master/software/target and copy to your MSX-DOS SD card (or disk).
+Step 2: Copy all MSXPi commands from the latest release - <coming soon> or download each individual command from https://github.com/costarc/MSXPi/tree/master/software/target and copy to your MSX-DOS SD card (or disk).
 Use pwifi command from MSX-DOS to setup the wifi network and key, and MSXPi is fully ready to use.

 Jumpers: